twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt13-30-the-worst-danger%zh.rst

 (Even in the Buddha’s time some of his disciples had the wrong views that the Buddha himself or other great disciple helping them to have the right view.
 Nowadays many yogis also had this problem.
 Sayadaw’s Dhamma talks are very good to deal with this problem.)

-(Sayadaw talked about the khandha) There are two phenomena—the mind and the body (nāma and rūpa) which are knowing and unknowing.
+There are two phenomena—the mind and the body (nāma and rūpa) that are capable of knowing and be known.
 However, you are looking for the weight in mind, and it doesn’t have it.
 What can be weighted is the body or form (rūpa).
 Only you go in and disturb them that diṭṭhi arises.
 It’s clear by itself.
 Both of them (i.e., mind and body) are the real existence of sakkāya

 (Phenomenal existence and not the personal existence.
 It seems to be as wrong view, sakkāya has to be translated as personal existence and as a reality may be translated as phenomenal existence.)

 You all go in and confusing them with the I-ness, it becomes wrong view (diṭṭhi).
-You don’t have to be afraid of them, but only diṭṭhi.
+You have nothing to fear from them, except diṭṭhi.

 Even the Buddha had the sakkāya (i.e., mind/body) but he didn’t have diṭṭhi.
 In the mind dhamma lobha, dosa and moha are included in it, but they are real phenomenal existence—sakkāya, if the I-ness goes in and makes it become confusion and diṭṭhi arises.
 Then take sakkāya as I, me, etc. (phenomenon becomes personality) You all are always connecting or pairing them together (maybe like a beloved couple).
 Therefore, the Buddha had reminded us to destroy identity view (sakkāya diṭṭhi).
 Using them as language is all right, the point here is taking it as a reality in thoughts and views.